junxit/us-congress-bills-113/metadata.md

 - 2014-03-27 — Introduced in Senate
 - 2014-03-27 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S1831-1832)
+- 2014-05-14 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S3044)
+- 2014-05-14 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S3044)
+- 2014-05-14 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S3044)
+- 2014-05-14 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S3044)